 The Saxon Hill Community Café was established in 2013 and is based on the site of Saxon Hill Academy.
 It is open for the use of pupils, staff and invited visitors to the academy and also during ‘out of school’ hours, the café is open to the community for booked events.
 The café serves a variety of hot and cold food and drink in an attractive, warm and friendly environment.
-Students in the Towards Independence department are based in here 2 mornings per week where they make lunches for themselves and staff.
+Students in the Towards Independence department are based in here during the week where they make lunches for themselves, visitors and staff.

 Dobbies Garden Centre, Shenstone

 We had established a close relationship with a local garden centre.